segun-codes/schms-be/README.md

 ZZZ - 3-letters, it must represent the

 # Subfolder "Admin"
-Contains services that is shareable among many schools subscribed to the platform
+Contains services that are shareable among many schools subscribed to the platform

+# Using Dev or Test DB
+In file dbOperations-one.js uncomment the appropriate